Minister's office budget

-Shortly following your appointment, you will receive a letter from the Treasury Board outlining the allocations for your Ministerial budget, which will be divided into five parts:
+In the weeks following your appointment, Treasury Board, in conjunction with the Prime Minister’s Office, will work to identify the allocations for all Ministerial budgets.
+Once identified, you will receive a letter from the Treasury Board outlining your budget which will be divided into six parts:

-- Minister’s salary and motorcar allowance (controlled separately); and,
+- Minister’s salary and motorcar allowance (controlled separately)

 Please note, this is in addition to, and separate from, entitlements that you have as a Member of Parliament.

 For planning purposes, the average budget for the Office of the Minister of Fisheries and Oceans has historically been $1,510,000.00.
 In addition, $86,000.00 is also received for the Minister’s salary and motorcar as a statutory allowance which is not directly managed by the Minister’s office.

 The Department is available at your convenience to discuss any financial inquires you may have, and will seek to brief you and your Chief of Staff as soon as your budget has been received from the Treasury Board.

 A Minister’s budget is subject to the same provisions of the Financial Administration Act that apply to all departmental funds and to associated Treasury Board policies, and Ministers are individually responsible and accountable for expenditures made for their offices.
 A Minister’s budget may also be used only for portfolio and other official government business and is to be spent with high standards of prudence and probity.

 You may choose to delegate, pursuant to the Financial Administration Act, financial authorities for expenditures to your Chief of Staff or other exempt staff (with the exception of hiring, determination of salaries and salary increases, or termination of exempt staff).